Women in Bletchley Park: Joan Clarke

-Joan Elisabeth Lowther Murray (née Clarke; 24 June 1917 – 4 September 1996) was a cryptanalyst and numismatist.
+Joan Elisabeth Lowther Murray (née Clarke) was a cryptanalyst and numismatist.
 Though she did not personally seek the spotlight, her important role in the Enigma project that decrypted Nazi Germany's secret communications earned her awards and citations, such as appointment as a Member of the Order of the British Empire (MBE), in 1946.
+She was one of the few women employed at Bletchley as a full-fledged cryptanalyst.

 Betty Webb

-Betty Webb served in the Auxiliary Territorial Service (ATS) from 1941 to 1946 during which time she worked on code breaking at Bletchley Park.
+Betty Webb (née Vine-Stevens) served in the Auxiliary Territorial Service (ATS) from 1941 to 1946, during which time she worked on code breaking at Bletchley Park.

+Her autobiography, No More Secrets, was published in 2023.